MicrosoftDocs/power-automate-docs/articles/desktop-flows/how-to/convert-file-base64-format.md

 In some web services, you can upload files via the POST method only if the files are in Base64 string format.

-To convert a file to this format, you can use the **Run PowerShell script** action and populate the following command.
+To convert a file to this format, use the **Run PowerShell script** action and populate the following command.
 Before running the flow, replace the **file-path** placeholder with the path of the file you want to convert or a variable containing it.

 ``` PowerShell
 [convert]::ToBase64String((Get-Content -path "file-path" -Encoding byte))